monofrei/cafetownsend-atf/README.md

 # Cafetownsend ATF

-This is a test automation framework for the application [Cafe Town Send](http://cafetownsend-angular-rails.herokuapp.com/employees).
+This is a demo test automation framework.
+As AUT it uses the application [Cafe Town Send](http://cafetownsend-angular-rails.herokuapp.com/employees).

 ## Prerequisites
 In order to be able to use this framework please make sure the following is tools are installed: